 In demand as a clinician, Jennifer Gunn has taught master classes around the world including a regular summer class at Orford Music in Canada.
 She is a frequent guest at universities around the country, teaching flute and piccolo masterclasses at Carnegie Hall, at the University of Texas Butler School of Music, at the University of Illinois at Urbana-Champaign and at the University of Missouri – Kansas City, and is now a lecturer at Northwestern University.

-Ms. Gunn is a native of Pennsylvania and holds a Bachelor of Music Degree from the Mary Pappert School of Music at Duquesne University, where she studied with Robert Langevin and Rhian Kenny.
-Her other teachers have included George Pope, Mary Kay Robinson, and Mary Hannigan.
+Jennifer Gunn holds a Bachelor of Music Degree from the Mary Pappert School of Music at Duquesne University (PA), where she studied with Robert Langevin and Rhian Kenny.
+She had additional studies at the University of Akron (OH) with George Pope and Mary Kay Robinson.

 Jennifer Gunn is married to Jonathan Gunn, Professor of Clarinet at the University of Texas Butler School of Music.